Optical Context Compression Is Just (Bad) Autoencoding

 \subsection{Results}

 Vision encoding provides no advantage over direct compression for reconstruction quality. \Cref{fig:reconstruction-results} shows reconstruction perplexity across compression ratios.
-Mean pooling---a parameter-free baseline---achieves comparable performance at moderate compression to the 380-million-parameter vision encoder, comprising SAM ViT-B~\cite{kirillov2023segment} and CLIP-L~\cite{radford2021learningtransferablevisualmodels} in sequence (trained on 11 million segmentation images and 400 million image-text pairs respectively) and further trained on 100 million samples.
-Moreover, the decoder is DeepSeek's own, trained to work with their vision encoder---a setup that, if anything, should favor vision-based compression.
+Mean pooling---a near-zero-parameter baseline---achieves comparable performance at moderate compression to the 400-million-parameter vision encoder.
 Without finetuning on the reconstruction task described in \Cref{sec:setup}, vision performs even worse---mean pooling beats the pretrained vision encoder across all compression ratios.
-The hierarchical encoder outperforms both approaches across all compression ratios, achieving the lowest perplexity with 13--100M parameters, substantially fewer than the vision encoder's 380M.
-These results refute \naref{A1}{claim:a1}: vision provides no unique advantage for text reconstruction after compression.
+The hierarchical encoder outperforms both approaches across all compression ratios, achieving the lowest perplexity with 13--92M parameters, substantially fewer than the vision encoder's 400M.
+These results undermine \naref{A1}{claim:a1}: vision provides no unique advantage for text reconstruction after compression.

-The hierarchical encoder's strong performance highlights the core issue with vision-based compression: the text-to-image rendering step discards learned embeddings and forces reconstruction from pixels, an artificial bottleneck that adds no benefit when starting from text.
-However, reconstruction quality only measures whether the decoder can regenerate the original text---not whether the compressed representation supports language modeling.
-A method could achieve perfect reconstruction while discarding information critical for prediction.
-We next test whether vision compression helps language modeling (\naref{A2}{claim:a2}).
+This negative result is especially striking because the experimental setup should favor vision on every axis---DeepSeek-OCR's own decoder and pretrained 400M-parameter encoder, both frozen and end-to-end trained configurations, their native resolution modes, and their evaluated token range---while direct methods use randomly initialized encoders feeding into a decoder never designed for their input format.